ToxikkModdingTeam/ToxikkServerLauncher/readme.md

 - @myVar@=... defines a variable "myVar" and assigns a value

 Assignment operators:
-= sets the setting to the right-hand-side of the assignment .= appends the RHS value to the setting, allowing duplicates += appends the RHS value to the setting, avoiding duplicates *= prepends the RHS value to the setting, avoiding duplicates
+= sets the setting to the right-hand-side of the assignment (overwriting previously defined values) := unsets the setting (useful to reset a list before adding values) .= appends the RHS value to the setting, allowing duplicates += appends the RHS value to the setting, avoiding duplicates *= prepends the RHS value to the setting, avoiding duplicates